Siddhesh5004/JAVA-DSA/ConditionalStatements/Questions.md

 Question 3 : Write a Java program to input week number(1-7) and print day of week name using switch case.

-Question 4 : Write a Java program that takes a year from the user and print whether that year is a leap year or not.